Lok Virsa To Hold Series Of Training Courses In Folk, Crafts & Folk Music - UrduPoint

 Lok Virsa To Hold Series Of Training Courses In Folk, Crafts & Folk Music

-With an objective to promote traditional skills and inculcate awareness among the masses particularly youth students about the indigenous folk culture of Pakistan.
+The main objective is to promote traditional skills and inculcate awareness among the masses particularly youth students about the indigenous folk culture of Pakistan.

 In this regard the schedule of the courses included calligraphy, truck art, block printing, pottery and folk singing harmonium playing, said a press release issued here.